peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch5/ch5.md

   - `hi(x)=(hash(x)+f(i)) mod TableSize` with `f(0) = 0`, the function `f` is the collision resolution strategys
 - Generally, the load factor should be below `λ = 0.5` for a hash table that doesn't use separate chaining
 - This kind of hash tables be called **probing hash tables**
+- Standard deletion cannot be performed in a probing hash table, because this will potentially make next `contains` operation have problem to locate element.
+So probing hash tables require lazy deletion

 ### Linear Probing